 Allow me to show you how the courts cheat:

-First, know this: I am a devil, and what happened was by law Assisting Suicide or Voluntary Manslaughter (10 years for either).
+First, know this: what happened was by law Assisting Suicide or Voluntary Manslaughter (10 years for either).
 They made sure I got Murder One (Life Without Parole), and did so by not telling my jury the law – that murder is reduced to manslaughter by serious provocation – and, in the case of my appeals, just not following the law – again, ignoring the serious provocation that made murder into manslaughter.

 Jamey was proven suicidal – (same citing as above, ‘Overview’): ‘The victim told defendant that he wanted to die, and there was evidence he had suicidal thoughts.’
 (I. Background and Proceedings): ‘Brucker repeatedly expressed a desire to die.’
 (Footnote 3): ‘Brucker had a history of depression, including suicidal thoughts.’